-Rabbi Acrish was born on August 16, 1939, in Tetuan, Morocco, a city of about 100,000, including 5,000 Jews, a few miles south of the Strait of Gibraltar and about 40 miles from Tangier.
+Rabbi Acrish was born in August 1939, in Tetuan, Morocco, a city of about 100,000, including 5,000 Jews, a few miles south of the Strait of Gibraltar and about 40 miles from Tangier.
 He is the eldest of six siblings, including a brother and four sisters.
 "It's a beautiful country, but Jews left Morocco every time they had an opportunity to get out," the Rabbi said.
 "There was no future there."
 His parents left in 1972 and moved to Israel, where three of his sisters still live (his brother lives nearby in New York).

 Thanks to a scholarship from the Anglo-Jewish Association, Rabbi Acrish, all of 15 years old in 1955, moved to the town Ramsgate in the United Kingdom, where he studied to become a rabbi at Montefiore College.
 His mentor and benefactor was Rabbi Dr. Solomon Gaon, the chief rabbi of the Sephardic movement in the British Commonwealth, chief rabbi of the World Sephardi Federation and longtime Professor of Sephardic Studies at Yeshiva University.
 "He made all the arrangements for me to get the scholarship so that I could go to school in England," said Rabbi Acrish.
 The multilingual Rabbi Acrish, who grew up speaking Spanish, French, Arabic and Hebrew, learned English as part of his studies in England.
 He has since added Italian and Portuguese, as well as some Japanese and German to his repertoire.